AJ-Wuu/HPC/README.md

 * On average, more than one instruction is processed by the same core in the same clock cycle
 * Static multiple-issue: predefined, doesn’t change at run time
 * Dynamic multiple-issue: determined at run time, the chip has dedicated hardware resources that can identify and execute additional work
-  * Make sure the result has no difference if the instructions are executed "multiple-issue" or "single issue"
+  * Make sure the result has no difference if the instructions are executed "multiple-issue" or "single-issue"
 <img width="200" alt="image" src="https://user-images.githubusercontent.com/84046974/191537755-204e4185-3fe8-4e1d-8986-9009c8c916fc.png" align="left">
 <img width="300" alt="image" src="https://user-images.githubusercontent.com/84046974/191537857-d4da20a6-f9ce-4b33-b92d-36736c7db4b3.png">
 <img width="400" alt="image" src="https://user-images.githubusercontent.com/84046974/192000936-ee11b2d7-6e66-459e-af0a-383a9f2f1748.png">